saturn691/riscv-cpu/README.md

 # RISC-V RV32I Processor

+## Introduction

+This repository contains the RISC-V CPU developed as part of the Instruction Set Architecture and Compilers coursework completed in December 2023.
+The CPU passes all of the custom test cases and can be used as a reference for setting up a minimalistic CPU project.

+The original team statement has been left here, if you have any questions or suggestions, please feel free to reach out to me!

 ## Team 24 Statement

 | Kevin Lau (repo manager) | William Huynh | James Mitchell | Noam Weitzman |